 Swimming Lessons are now available through our certified instructors!

-Our instructors have an extensive backgrounds in most areas of aquatics ranging from life guarding to swim lessons, fitness and aquatic management.
+Our instructors have an extensive background in most areas of aquatics including life guarding, swim lessons and fitness and aquatic management.
 The American Academy of Pediatrics recommends children as young as 4 years old can begin formal swimming instruction.
 Proper swimming lessons can set you up for success in your fitness goals!
 Lap swimming is a spectacular all-muscle and cardio workout.
-Whether you are a beginner just taking your first step into the water or an experienced swimmer looking to fine tune your skills, we are ready to swim with you!
+Whether you are a beginner taking your first step into the water or an experienced swimmer looking to fine tune your skills, we are ready to swim with you!